Suleiman700/StepsForm/README.md

 # StepsForm

-A vanilla javascript (demo) plugin to create steps form.
+This JavaScript repository contains a demo plugin that allows users to create step forms using vanilla JavaScript.
+The project serves as an excellent starting point for developers who wish to improve upon the plugin or create a more advanced version.

-Feel free to use the demo/idea code to improve/make a better one.
+Feel free to use the code provided in the demo to improve upon the plugin and make it better.

 ![phpstorm64_jSgsVuErMO](https://user-images.githubusercontent.com/25286081/213615478-eb9185e4-1063-4fb7-afb4-e005a9f66390.gif)